oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

 the node's local clock is synchronized (e.g. using NTP).
 If it is off by more than half a second you may experience unexpected runtime aborts.

-## Install SGX Linux Driver

-In case you are running Linux kernel version 5.11 or higher, the required SGX driver is already included and no additional installation is needed.
-We recommend you to update your kernel.
-If unable, you need to manually install a compatible SGX driver.

-### Verification

-Make sure that one of the following SGX devices exists (the exact device name depends on which driver is being used):

-* `/dev/sgx_enclave` (since Linux kernel 5.11)
-* `/dev/sgx/enclave` (legacy driver)
-* `/dev/sgx` (legacy driver)
-* `/dev/isgx` (legacy driver)

 ## Ensure Proper SGX Device Permissions

 Make sure that the user that is running the Oasis Node binary has access to the